-We engaged a consultant to conduct a Company-wide carbon footprint evaluation and purchased carbon offsets to achieve carbon neutrality for 2019 and 2020.

-- We introduced a range of initiatives focused on reducing energy, waste and water usage across the Company, including recycling, transitioning to electronic tablets during client and other business meetings and generally encouraging a "paperless" approach where practicable. - We prioritize the selection of highly rated Leadership in Energy and Environmental Design (LEED) or comparable standard in leasing office space.
+- Engaged a consultant to conduct a broad-ranging carbon footprint measurement and analysis and have funded several sustainable development projects and purchased carbon offsets to offset carbon emissions to achieve status as a carbon neutral company since 2019. - Implemented tailored carbon reduction initiatives across our global offices and as part of our vendor due diligence process, by adding specific climate-related queries to help us understand and evaluate vendor environmental efforts such as collecting information on any targets and initiatives in place to minimize or offset emissions and reduce waste. - Introduced a range of initiatives focused on reducing energy, waste and water usage across the firm, including recycling, transitioning to electronic tablets during client and other business meetings and generally encouraging a "paperless" approach where practicable. - Prioritized selection of highly rated Leadership in Energy and Environmental Design (LEED) or comparable standard in leasing office space.